Tailp/CI/README.md

 # Tools for the CD part (Gcloud local builder & Gcloud registry)
 Assuming that you have already installed Google Cloud SDK in the previous sections, here we will install a tool component call Google cloud local builder.
 Open bash terminal then

-* gcloud components install cloud-build-local
+* sudo apt-get install google-cloud-sdk-cloud-build-local

+Note that there is also another way to install it "gcloud components install cloud-build-local".

 After the installation is done you can go ahead and visit [Gcloud registry](https://cloud.google.com/container-registry/) and click on view console if you have already logged into your Google account.
 Then enable the GCR(Google Cloud Registry) if you have not enable it yet.
 It's required to use GCR in order to deploy with Kubernetes.
 To build and push into GCR using Gcloud local builder the syntax is